 We focus the significant majority of our sales and marketing efforts in the United States where reimbursement for SNM therapy is well established and covered by most major U.S. insurers, including Medicare.
-We hired and trained a dedicated direct sales organization, comprised of approximately 100 sales professionals, 11 regional sales managers and 48 clinical specialists.
+Additionally, we hire and train sales representatives and clinical specialists with strong backgrounds and experience in SNM therapy and other neurostimulation applications, and who have existing relationships with urologists and urogynecologists.
 We are initially targeting the estimated top 1,000 physicians that represent a majority of the implant volume in the United States.
 We estimate that approximately 80% of U.S. implant volume is generated by these 1,000 physicians.